Grenander--Stone estimator: stacked constrained estimation of a discrete distribution over a general directed acyclic graph: Consistency and rate of convergence of Grenander-Stone estimator

-In Theorem \ref{conssgrestiml1} above we proved strong consistency of Grenander--Stone estimator for both $L_{1}$ and $L_{2}$ loss functions.
-Further, the $L_{2}$ loss is known to be a strictly proper loss function \citep{czado2009predictive, haghtalab2019toward}, which means that
+In Theorem \ref{consrtgnr} above we proved strong consistency of Grenander--Stone estimator for both $L_{1}$ and $L_{2}$ loss functions.
+Further, the $L_{2}$ loss is known to be a strictly proper loss function, as proved, for example in \cite{czado2009predictive, haghtalab2019toward}, which means that for the scoring rule $S_{2}(\bm{f}, \bm{p})$ we have

-Therefore, for the case of penalization by $L_{2}$ loss the consistency in Theorem \ref{conssgrestiml1} is the expected result.
-Next, compare to the case of $L_{2}$ loss, the $L_{1}$ loss function is not even a proper loss function, meaning that, in general, $S_{1}(f, p)$ is not minimized by $\bm{f} = \bm{p}$ \citep{buja2005loss}.
-Nevertheless, below we show that in the certain family of distributions the conditional expected $L_{1}$ loss is minimised by the underlying distribution $\bm{p}$. \begin{proposition} Let $\mathcal{M}_{p}$ denote the following family of discrete distributions
+Therefore, for the case of penalization by $L_{2}$ loss the consistency in Theorem \ref{consrtgnr} is the expected result.
+Next, compare to the case of $L_{2}$ loss, the $L_{1}$ loss function is not even a proper loss function, meaning that, in general, $S_{1}(\bm{f}, \bm{p})$ is not minimized by $\bm{f} = \bm{p}$, cf. \cite{buja2005loss}.
+Nevertheless, below we show that in the certain family of distributions the conditional expected $L_{1}$ loss is minimised by the underlying distribution $\bm{p}$. \begin{lemma} Let $\mathcal{M}_{p}$ denote the following family of discrete distributions

 for some $\bm{p} \in \mathcal{P}$.
 Then